39aldo39/DecSync/README.md

 Technical
 ---------

 If you want to use DecSync in your own application, you can use the multiplatform library [libdecsync](https://github.com/39aldo39/libdecsync).
-There are also the old libraries [libdecsync-android](https://github.com/39aldo39/libdecsync-android) and [libdecsync-vala](https://github.com/39aldo39/libdecsync-vala).

 The structure of the synchronized mappings used for RSS and contacts/calendars are described in [rss.md](rss.md) and [contacts-calendars.md](contacts-calendars.md).

+Information about the design of DecSync, and how to apply it is given in [design.md](design.md).

-For details about the internal implementation, see [internal.md](internal.md).
+For details about the internal implementation, see [spec-general.md](spec-general.md).

 Donations
 ---------